 LIFE – ART – DESIGN

-Here are some reasons why I love working with existing or reclaimed materials, whether furniture parts or ready-mades:
+Here are some reasons why I love working with existing or reclaimed materials, whether furniture parts or ready-made:

-The frequency of unexpected challenges, requires high problem-solving skill and mental flexibility.
+The frequency of unexpected challenges requires high problem-solving skills and mental flexibility.

-This process, which one may compare to a meditation in motion,
+This process, which one may compare to meditation in motion,

 is well manifested in the result.